Byron Georgantopoulos

 is constant so it does not affect the probability, and the two remaining quantities can be calculated straightly by counting occurrences.

 The project corpus consisted of 188 document/summary pairs; the summaries were manually generated by humans .
 79.4 of the summary sentences were also found in the body of the texts ( direct match).
 For another 3.3 there were two or more sentences in the texts which effectively had the same content ( direct join).
 Therefore, the maximum precision rate for the system could reach the sum of these probabilities, 83, since the rest of the sentences in the summaries did not have any direct or indirect correspondent in the original texts.
 Kupiec calculated recall and precision scores both individually for each feature and with combinations.
-The conclusion supported paragraph + fixed-phrase + sentence-length, with a 42 recallgif.
+The conclusion supported paragraph + fixed-phrase + sentence-length, with a 42 recall.

 The notion of direct matches and joins is a useful one when target extracts are not available.
 Furthermore, the results are in trend with Edmundson; both studies show now a clear preference over certain features (location, cue phrases) and reduction of performance for the word-based statistics.
 However, we have to consider two facts which somehow decrease the significance of the results.
 First, that manual summaries had on average only three sentences.
 Second, that the fraction of direct sentence matches found in the corpus was surprisingly high. (for instance, in the Computational Linguistics corpus used to train the present project, rarely sentences in the abstract coincided with text sentences)